tonisives/k9s/README.md

 # tonisives/k9s

+Work on the cluster without seeing dog emojis/references

 ## K9s - Kubernetes CLI To Manage Your Clusters In Style!

 K9s provides a terminal UI to interact with your Kubernetes clusters.